-- For two sequences - We scored each column using a scoring matrix - Find the alignment such that the total score is maximal - But how do we score a column with 5\T, 3\A, 1\\? - We would need an exponentially large scoring matrix - Alternative: Sum-of-Pairs Score - We score an entire MSA - We score the alignment of each pair of sequences in the usual way - We aggregate over all pairs to score the MSA - We need a clever algorithm to find the MSA with the best score
+- For two sequences - We scored each column using a scoring matrix - Find the alignment such that the total score is maximal - But how do we score a column with 5\T, 3\A, 1\\? - We would need an exponentially large scoring matrix - Alternative: Sum-of-Pairs Score - We only score the alignment of each pair of sequences - We aggregate over all pairs to score the MSA - We need a clever algorithm to find the MSA with the best score

-- Definition - Let M be a MSA for the set S of k sequences $S = \{s_1, ..., s_k\}$ - The alignment of $s_i$ with $s_i$ induced by M is generated as follows - Remove from M all rows except i and j - Remove all columns that contain only blanks - The sum-of-pairs score (sop) of M is the sum of all pair-wise induced alignment scores - The optimal MSA for S wrt. to sop is the MSA with the lowest sopscore over all possible MSA for S
+- Definition - Let M be a MSA for the set S of sequences $S = \{s_1, ..., s_k\}$ - The alignment of $s_i$ with $s_i$ induced by M is generated as follows - Remove from M all rows except i and j - Remove all columns that contain only blanks - The sum-of-pairs score (sop) of M is the sum of all pair-wise induced alignment scores - The optimal MSA for S wrt. sop is the MSA with the lowest sopscore over all possible MSAs for S